Progressive Web Apps vs. Native Apps: Determining the mobile strategy that’s right for you

 To get an idea of how well PWAs can be implemented today, I recommend checking out the following examples and installing them on your mobile device or desktop:

-Enterprise Mobile App Strategy: The state of PWAs going into 2020
+Enterprise Mobile App Strategy: The state of PWAs in 2021

 When observing Google’s efforts to enable PWAs, it appears that they support PWAs becoming a standard for mobile applications.
 Their Chrome team is leading the charge, adding new PWA features in virtually every Chrome release.